-At Swan, it is our core belief that you cannot trust any investment account or IRA which actively asks investors to invest in less-known digital currencies in addition to Bitcoin.
+At Swan, its our core belief that you cannot trust any investment account or IRA which actively asks investors to invest in less-known digital currencies in addition to Bitcoin.

-BitcoinIRA is one such type of IRA that promotes and asks investors to diversify their investments into all sorts of less-known cryptocurrencies.
+BitcoinIRA is one such type of IRA that promotes and asks investors to diversify their investments into all sorts of risky fly-by-night altcoins.

 Using a Bitcoin-only platform like Swan Bitcoin, as opposed to a broad crypto IRA platform like BitcoinIRA, offers an array of advantages.

-Specialized expertise: Bitcoin-only platforms like Swan deeply understand Bitcoin’s technology, market dynamics, and trends.
+Specialized Expertise: Bitcoin-only platforms like Swan deeply understands Bitcoin’s technology, market dynamics, and trends.
 These platforms offer more customized advice, research, and support specific to Bitcoin investing.

-Access to specific Bitcoin features: You get unique features or services exclusive to Bitcoin.
-For example, access to Bitcoin lending, staking, or other specialized investment options unavailable on broader platforms.
+Access to Specific Bitcoin Features: You get unique features or services exclusive to Bitcoin.
+For example, access to Bitcoin lending, staking, or other specialized investment options is unavailable on broader platforms.

 Mike plans to retire at 67 and allocates $100,000 toward Bitcoin in their IRA.
 They also make additional annual contributions of $6,500 toward Bitcoin.